gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 All symbols are related to the state of the issue:
 - :white_large_square: : Means this has not been done or fixed ;
 - :white_check_mark: : Means this has been done or fixed ;
-- :ok_hand: : Means this has been reviewed but not fixed, the issue is considered to not be a threat ;
+- :ok_hand: : Means this has been reviewed and possibly changed accordingly, the issue is considered to not be a threat ;
 - :heavy_minus_sign: : Means the issue has been deleted ;

 During the audit some unit tests have been written.
 Those are included in the related source code.